sanhue903/CUDA_Selection_Criteria/README.md

 ## Experiments

 We provide implementation of experiments to evaluate metrics such as time of comparisions and classification metrics.
 To run these experiments using a certain file list of sequences, first we have to build the associated sketches with the `build_sketch` program.
 These implementation are in the `experiments/src` folder.
 The implementation with the prefix `metrics`, return the True Positives, True Negatives, False Positives and False Negatives of the selection criteria based on the sketch given by the suffix (`hll` or `smh`).
 Similarly, the implementation with the prefix `time`, return the execution time, in seconds, that takes the selection criteria to retrieve similar pairs.
 Again, the suffix (`hll` or `smh`) indicates the selection criteria used (based on Hyperloglog or SuperMinHash).
-We also provide Makefiles for these implementation, whcih can be indetified with the prefix `Make_exp_`.
+We also provide Makefiles for these implementation, which can be indetified with the prefix `Make_metrics` or `Make_time`.

-As an example, if we compile `metrics_hll.cpp`, then the program is run as follows:
+As an example, if we compile `metrics_hll.cpp` with the Makefile `Make_metrics_hll` (running `make -f Make_metrics_hll`), then the program used as follows:
 ```
 ./build/metrics_hll -l filelist -t nthreads -h tau -p hll_bits -n Taylors_order
 ```